SymbolicML/DynamicExpressions.jl/docs/src/eval.md

     cX::AbstractMatrix{T},
     operators::OperatorEnum;
     eval_options::Union{EvalOptions,Nothing}=nothing,
-    turbo::Union{Bool,Val,Nothing}=nothing,
-    bumper::Union{Bool,Val,Nothing}=nothing,
 ) where {T}
 ```

-Assuming you are only using a single `OperatorEnum`, you can also use
-the following shorthand by using the expression as a function:
+You can also use the following shorthand by using the expression as a function:

 ```
     (tree::AbstractExpressionNode)(X, operators::OperatorEnum; kws...)